 Most commonly, tattoos served as a kind of logbook.
 They told of the seaman's history and confirmed their experience at sea.
-It also served as a reminder of the important places visited and their achievements.
+They also served as a reminder of important places visited and achievements accomplished.

 What is the meaning of a swallow tattooed on a sailor?
 Or even two?
 It means you definitely have an experienced sailor in front of you.
 Only a sailor who had sailed 5,000 nautical miles was allowed to get a tattoo of a swallow.
 And why the swallow?
 Swallows are closely associated with the idea of return as they are able to travel long distances yet still return home.
 Because of this, the tattoo was also used for good luck and protection.

 And if you see a sailor with a tattoo of a swallow pierced with a dagger, they had it tattooed in memory of the death of their sailor friend.

 Fully-rigged ship (eg. three-masted sailing ship)